Psychologists in London, Birmingham, Nottingham and Manchester & UK:

 How do Psychologists Help People and Organisations?

-The work of specific areas that psychologists work in is summarised well by UCAS:
+The work of specific areas that our Expert Witness Psychologists are psychologists work in is summarised below:

-Educational – helping children and young people to overcome difficulties and further their educational and psychological development
+Help children and young people to overcome difficulties and further their educational and psychological development, they advise Special Educational Needs and Disability Tribunals

-Occupational – helping businesses improve their performance and increase employee job satisfaction
+Assess staff and develop leaders and teams, help businesses improve their performance and increase employee job satisfaction they advise courts and Employment Tribunals

-Neuropsychology – helping patients with brain injuries and diseases to recover or improve their quality of life
+Helping patients with brain injuries and diseases to recover or improve their quality of life they are called on to advise courts and lawyers

-Forensic or criminal – using psychological theory to help investigate crimes, rehabilitate offenders and support prison staff
+Using psychological theory to help investigate crimes, rehabilitate offenders and support prison staff, they advise courts and lawyers

-Clinical – working with people to help them deal with conditions ranging from anxiety and stress to depression and mental illness
+Working with people to help them deal with conditions ranging from anxiety and stress to depression and mental illness they are frequently called on to give evidence in court and advise lawyers

-Sports and exercise – working with individuals, teams and organisations to improve motivation and performance in coaching, training and competition."
+Sports and Exercise Psychologists and Coaching Psychologists – working with individuals, teams and organisations to improve motivation and performance in coaching, training and competition.

 How is Psychology Defined?